CanHub/Android-Image-Cropper/README.md

 ## Extend to make a custom activity
-If you want to extend the `CropImageActivity` please be aware you will need to setup your `CropImageView` You can check a sample code in this project `com.canhub.cropper.sample.extend_activity.app.ExtendActivity`
+If you want to extend the `CropImageActivity` please be aware you will need to setup your `CropImageView` You can check a sample code in this project `com.canhub.cropper.sample.extend_activity.app.SExtendActivity`

 - Add `CropImageActivity` into your AndroidManifest.xml
  ```xml